Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

-The Purdue Boilermakers (2-1, 0-0 Big Ten) are 11-point favorites when they host the Illinois Fighting Illini (1-3, 0-0 Big Ten) in a Big Ten matchup on Saturday, September 25, 2021 at Ross-Ade Stadium.
-This game has an over/under of 53 points.
+The Purdue Boilermakers (2-1, 0-0 Big Ten) host the Illinois Fighting Illini (1-3, 0-0 Big Ten) on Saturday, September 25, 2021 in matchup between Big Ten foes at Ross-Ade Stadium.
+Illinois is an 11-point underdog.
+This matchup has an over/under of 53 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.